-Last quarter we developed some tools of algebraic topology, at least some such tools that are realized in toy models of physical systems.
-I know that not all of the members of this class took last quarter's class.
-I am going to do my best to make our discussion here self-contained while at the same time avoiding repetition.
-At times I may have to ask those of you who are just joining us to do some extra background reading or take some statements on faith.
-To help clarify what topics I'm not going to repeat, I've posted a summary of the mathematical highlights; I don't expect you to absorb every detail of this, but rather to use it as a resource as needed.
+To do this, it will occasionally be necessary to use some mathematics.
+A few years ago, I taught a course whose purpose was to develop some tools of algebraic topology, at least some such tools that are realized in toy models of physical systems.
+I will not assume this background.
+I am going to do my best to make our discussion here self-contained, while not making this a math course.
+At times I may have to ask you to do some extra background reading or to take some statements on faith.
+As a hopefullyuseful resource, I've posted a summary of the mathematical highlights; I don't expect you to absorb every detail of this, but rather to use it as a resource as needed.

-Conversely, I think not everyone took the previous two quarters of the condensed matter series.
-If it seems like I am assuming some knowledge you don't have please do not hesitate to ask.
+Likely, not everyone taking this class took the previous two quarters of the condensed matter series.
+If it seems like I am assuming some knowledge you don't have, please do not hesitate to ask.

-$^{{}^{1}\}pi{q}$ of this space for q > 0 is also interesting but much less well-explored so far.
+${}^{1}\pi{q}$ of this space for q > 0 is also interesting but much less well-explored so far.

 For a list of topics we might cover, see the table of contents of this document, or this administrative handout.
+There is a lot one could say on this subject and we will have to make some selections.
+Your input is encouraged.